ivan-hc/AppMan/README.md

   `-u`, `update`	Update AppImages using 'appimageupdate', if the update info is embedded into the AppImage itself by the developer.

-  `-U`, `full-upgrade` Re-install all programs.
-This allows you to get the latest version of all programs without having to	manually check them (see the "appman -a" command).
-This could	take several minutes, depending on the number of programs, the	sizes of the downloaded files, the way they are built, and the	speed of your Internet connection.
-Use CTRL+C to abort, then	clean up the residues (see the "appman -c" command).
+  `-U`, `full-upgrade` Update everything, this will also re-install the non-updatable programs by replacing them with the	latest version available.
+This may take several minutes, depending on the number of programs, the sizes, the way	they are built, and the download speed.
+The updatable AppImages will perform the normal update (see "-u", "update").

 # How to update programs